by Jason Boucher

 Here it is.
-There are many ‘top albums of the year’ listed all over the Internet and in magazines, but this one is mine.
-I try to listen to as much new music as I can every year, knowing that there are plenty of records that I either did not discover or simply ran out of time… But after a very strenuous process, I’ve chosen my top 50 albums of 2022.
-There were so many incredible releases this calendar year it was wicked hard to choose the top fifty, but alas, here we go!
+Many ‘top albums of the year’ are listed all over the Internet and in magazines, but this one is mine.
+I try to listen to as much new music as I can every year, knowing that there are plenty of records I either did not discover or ran out of time… But after a very strenuous process, I’ve chosen my top 50 albums of 2022.
+There were so many incredible releases this calendar year that it was wicked hard to select the top fifty, but here we go!
 Thanks for reading.

 1. Dehd Blue Skies (Fat Possum)

 This retro-sounding post-punk Chicago trio creates loud, easy to sing along in-your-face tunes.
-Guitarist Jason Balla’s reverb-style 80’s guitar playing combined with the powerful, yet simple drumming of Eric McGrady make this the rock trio of the year.
-Bassist Emily Kempf’s superpower is her amazing voice with its intentional stutters, shouting, and yelping that make her songs bigger than life.
-It’s unusual and certainly off-center, but I absolutely love the rawness and resonance behind her voice.
-Kempf’s distinctive vocal arrangements give the band a different sound than the tracks where lead vocals are either shared in harmony or when Balla or McGrady do the honors.
-Without Kemp’s lead vocals, those songs project a different kind of sound — The Church meets Gene Loves Jezebel (the early stuff) maybe?
-Signed to Fat Possum earlier this year, Dehd will only grow on you with each new listen.
+Guitarist Jason Balla’s reverb-style 80’s guitar playing, combined with the powerful yet straightforward drumming of Eric McGrady, makes this the rock trio of the year.
+Bassist Emily Kempf’s superpower is her fantastic Sharevoice, with its intentional stutters, shouting, and yelping that make her songs bigger than life.
+It’s unusual and undoubtedly off-center, but I love the rawness and resonance behind her voice.
+Kempf’s distinctive vocal arrangements give the band a different sound than the tracks where lead vocals are shared harmoniously or when Balla or McGrady do the honors.
+Without Kemp’s lead vocals, those songs project a different sound — The Church meets Gene Loves Jezebel (the early stuff), maybe?
+Signed to Fat Possum earlier this year, Dehd will grow on you with each new listen.
 It’s rock music stripped down and done right.
-If you’re new to this band, you must check out 2020’s Flower of Devotion.
+You must check out 2020’s Flower of Devotion if you’re new to this band.
 It could be from a 1980s John Hughes soundtrack-no kidding.
 Similar artists include Cherry Glazer and Horsegirl.

 2. The Smile A Light for Attracting Attention (XL Recordings)

 When the Covid pandemic terminated all live music, Thom Yorke and Jonny Greenwood of Radiohead wanted to keep working, even in isolation, so they created a new project called, The Smile.
-The two members of Radiohead enlisted Tom Skinner of Sons of Kemet to play drums and the result is… well, very similar to a Radiohead album but there are some differences.
-For example, many tracks on this beautiful album include the strings of the London Contemporary Orchestra and a full brass section of the best jazz musicians in London, including Byron Wallen, Theon & Nathaniel Cross, Chelsea Carmichael, Robert Stillman, and Jason Yarde.
+The two members of Radiohead enlisted Tom Skinner of Sons of Kemet to play drums, and the result is… well, very similar to a Radiohead album, b u t t h e r e are some differences.
+For example, many tracks on this beautiful album include the strings of the London Contemporary Orchestra and an entire brass section of the best jazz musicians in London, including Byron Wallen, Theon & Nathaniel Cross, Chelsea Carmichael, Robert Stillman, and Jason Yarde.
 Produced by longtime Radiohead producer Nigel Goodrich, it’s a mixture of rock, post-punk, nu-jazz, and electronic.
-‘A Light for Attracting Attention’ was released last May and it’s one of my favorite LPs this year.
+‘A Light for Attracting Attention’ was released last May, and it’s one of my favorite LPs this year.
 Similar artists include Radiohead and Thom Yorke.

 3. Makaya McCraven In These Times (International Anthem / Nonesuch)

-After seeing McCraven and his various ensembles perform live twice this year—once in Cambridge, Massachusetts at The Sinclair and another a few months later at the 2022 Montreal Jazz Festival, I feel connected and more and more familiar with his amazing body of convoluted, yet satisfying works of audible art.
+After seeing McCraven and his various ensembles perform live twice this year.
+Once Sharein Cambridge, Massachusetts, at The Sinclair and another a few months later at the 2022 Montreal Jazz Festival, I feel connected and increasingly familiar with his fantastic body oSharef convoluted yet satisfying works of audible art.
 Each time I hear In These Times, I picture him behind the drum kit, working hard to build each beat, each repetition, creating unique sounds and rhythms, and concentrating while sweating on his snare and lap—but he sets the tone and the other musicians, all super-talented in their own right, try to keep up with his changes, but sometimes he’s on his own percussion planet.
-McCraven is a master percussionist—he’s probably my favorite musician right now and he’s one artist you need to see live.
+McCraven is a master percussionist—he’s probably my favorite musician right now, and he’s one artist you need to see live.
 It took him almost seven years to record this genre-bending album with various sessions in various locations.
 From the result, it seems the time was worth it.